retrocomputacion/retrobbs/readme.md

 ```
 sudo cp -v /etc/fstab /etc/fstab.backup
 ```
-Next open /etc/fstab in your favourite text editor (as administrator), and add the following line at the end of the file:
+Next open /etc/fstab in your favorite text editor (as administrator), and add the following line at the end of the file:

 ```
 sudo mount -t tmpfs -o rw,size=1M tmpfs /mnt/ramdisk